thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ## What's an HTTP server?

 Before browsers, before JavaScript, and believe it or not, before HTML, the Internet was originally designed as a file server.
 When a user wanted a file, they would use a terminal to submit a request, which included the location of the file—IP address and name of desired file—on a remote computer.

-The Internet that we now use is built on this foundation.
-The methods, however, have evolved.
-Instead of a terminal being the primary client, most users now use a web browser.
-The request for a resource, such as a file, is submitted as a URL in a web browser and forwarded to a web server.
-The URL `https://www.yahoo.com/index.html`, for instance, would search for a server with the host name of `www.yahoo.com` and a file named `/index.html` would be returned if found.

 Create a `helloServer.js` file on the Desktop.